120 or 240 Liter Trash Bin? How to Find the Right Size

 The size choice is always a triangle of three factors: volume per bin, emptying interval, and separation quality in the household.
 Those who consistently put packaging in the yellow sack, organic waste in the organic bin, and paper in the waste paper bin practically halve the residual waste volume.
 Those who throw everything into residual waste exceed any 240-liter bin.

-In the Austrian waste statistics, residual waste accounts for only about a quarter of total household waste; the rest goes into separate collection (Statistik Austria: Waste generation).
+In Austrian waste statistics, residual waste accounts for only about a quarter of total household waste; the rest goes into separate collection (Statistics Austria: Waste generation).
 In other words: With good separation, you often manage with the smaller bin, but you need a second (or third) for organic and paper waste.
 For box planning, this means: the number of bins is usually more important than the individual volume.

 Data point from the showroom: An internal evaluation of our consultation talks in the first quarter of 2026 shows: Of 218 documented inquiries, 64% chose 240-liter boxes, 21% chose pure 120-liter solutions, and 15% chose combined setups with both sizes.
 With each additional family member, the likelihood of choosing at least one 240-liter bin increases significantly.